flekschas/regl-scatterplot/README.md

   synchronous event broadcasting at your own risk via `createScatterplot({ syncEvents: true })`.
 This property can't be changed after initialization!

+- You don't like the look of the lasso initiator?
+No problem.
+Simple get the dom element via `scatterplot.get('lassoInitiatorElement')` and adjust the style via JavaScript.
+E.g.: `scatterplot.get('lassoInitiatorElement').style.background = 'green'`.

+- The `keyMap` property is an object defining what action should be enabled by holding down which modifier key.
+E.g.: `{ shift: 'lasso' }`.
+Accaptable modifier keys are `alt`, `cmd`, `ctrl`, `meta`, `shift`.
+Accaptable actions are `lasso` and `rotate`.

 **Examples:**